distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

 For direct transfer proposals, the corrective flow required to block passage can be very large: the proposer internalizes the transfer, while the loss is spread across all holders.

 This is mainly useful for mildly -EV proposals.
 If the proposal is strongly -EV, more holders prefer USD in the PASS world and sell.
 If it is only slightly -EV, bullish holders may tolerate the harm, leaving too little corrective supply below the pass threshold.

+[^dsb-informed-traders]: Informed traders do not fully remove this problem.
+A trader who thinks they understand the proposal better than the market can still have a reason to buy PASS-ASSET instead of correcting the bias.
+If the decision market is liquid, and passage is more likely to be selected by upward movement in PASS-ASSET than by downward movement in FAIL-ASSET, buying PASS-ASSET carries a resale option.
+The trader can buy PASS-ASSET while it trades below FAIL-ASSET, then automatically sell if PASS-ASSET approaches the passing threshold.
+In pass worlds produced by that path, the trader had a chance to exit above their entry price before settlement if their order executed.
+This incentive is strongest when proposal-specific volatility in PASS-ASSET exceeds the ordinary ASSET volatility reflected in FAIL-ASSET.
+Short proposal windows make that condition easier to satisfy, because they concentrate trading around proposal-relevant information and reduce unrelated volatility costs for conditional-market traders.

 If you found this interesting, have feedback or are working on something related, let's meet: [email: me@distbit.xyz](mailto:me@distbit.xyz), [twitter (@distbit0)](https://twitter.com/distbit0), or [schedule a 20 min call](https://cal.com/distbit/call?duration=20)